 This site is an artifact of my projects at this moment.
 Some of these are more wholly academic, while others blend my academic and activist interests through my lived experiences.
 My CV highlights more of my traditional scholastic involvements and achievements.
 The ‘Collaborations’ has a cross section of different projects with local organizations.

-When not in school, I am most likely cooking, probably for friends.
+When not in school, I am most likely cooking, and probably for friends.
 I spend a great deal of time trying to develop contemplative practice through reading, walking, cooking, yoga, meditation, and meaningful conversation with my chosen family in Seattle.

 I strive to connect people and build community.
 Increasingly, this is through catalyzing conversations around creative philanthropy, small-scale giving, conversations about privilege and activism, and, always, through food.
 I hope our paths can cross either in Seattle or in the twittersphere.